AdobeDocs/experience-manager-pattern-detection.en/help/aso.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_aso_guidance"
 >title="Implementation Guidance"
->abstract="Information exposed via ASO code provides general information for your AEM environments including version, product add-ons, system level information and this should be reviewed for any unsupported products or features in AEM as a Cloud Service.
+>abstract="Information exposed via ASO code provides general information for your AEM environment including version, product add-ons, system level information and this should be reviewed for any unsupported products or features in AEM as a Cloud Service.
 Reach out to Adobe Support for help & clarifications."
 >additional-url="https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html" text="Experience Cloud Support"

 * AEM upgrades with unsupported products or features are not recommended and may not supported.